zefiros-software/SerLib/README.md

 };
 ```

-A good practice would be to uncomment deleted Stores, so the index does not get reused on accident!
+A good practice would be to un-comment deleted Stores, so the index does not get reused on accident!

 ### Primitives
 The following types are considered primitives: